losephjambert/Sprint-Challenge-State-Management-Smurfs/README.md

 Application state is the mental model the redux store uses.
 Component state is state local to a specific component.
 A form is a really good example of where you might want local component state over using global application state.
 A parent cannot access a child's local state.
 So a good time to use Application state would be when you need the same piece of data across multiple, potentially disparate, parts of your application.
 User data would be a good example.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+`redux-thunk` is an application that runs between redux and react.
+It is commonly referred to as middle-ware. `redux-thunk` allows us to perform operations in the middle of our redux processes, specifically within our `action-creator` functions.
+With `redux-thunk`, we can do something like this: call a function `fetchData`.
+In the first line of that function we can `dispatch` an action `START_FETCHING`.
+That action will update our state to the "fetching state."
+Hopefully, we'll show the user a loading indicator.
+Now that our app is in a "fetching state", normally we'd have to trigger another function to send out another action, but with `redux-thunk` we can stay inside our current `action-creator` and perform some operations to fetch our data.
+Then, depending on the response we get, update our application state accordingly.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

 ## Project Set Up